 The Maths subject leader is responsible for the monitoring and implementation of this policy.
 The subject leader reports on the effectiveness of the policy to the head teacher and the governing body.

 This policy will be reviewed annually.
-Subject leads: Hayley Thompson and Amanda Smith March 2023
+Reviewed May 2024 by Miss H Thompson